mchlr/VehicleRouting/README.md

 ## Informations

 This is the official Repository for work related to the H-BRS's DataScience Project from WS19/20 by Tobias Krieger and Michael Renn.
+Supervised by the one and only Peter "Wackelpeter" Becker.

 ## Presentation